 Focus Themes Education

 Education drives economic empowerment and social mobility.
-Our Global Education Initiative, alongside our local and regional education activities, support programs that improve the quality of educational opportunities for young people.
+Our Global Education Initiative, alongside our local and regional education activities, supports programs that improve the quality of educational opportunities for young people.

 Global Education Initiative

-Launched in 2008, the first phase of the Global Education Initiative targeted school-aged children in selected countries throughout Europe, the Middle East, Africa, Latin America and the Asia-Pacific region.
+Launched in 2008, over the first 5 years the Global Education Initiative targeted school-aged children in selected countries throughout Europe, the Middle East, Africa, Latin America and the Asia-Pacific region.
 Between 2008-2014, the Initiative developed strong partnerships whose programs reached over 100,000 students in over 400 schools in 38 countries.
 More than 15,000 teachers were trained in subjects ranging from Science, Technology, Engineering, and Math (STEM) and IT to child-friendly teaching methodologies.

 To see the work accomplished with our six partners (2008-2014), see the Global Education Initiative 5 year anniversary section.

 This program aims to provide relevant and timely financial education to girls and young women at key points in their lives, as part of a program to support girls with the necessary knowledge, skills and attitudes to tackle decisions along their life's journey, whether this is personal, professional or in continuing education.

 Access to financial and social assets is essential to helping youth make their own economic decisions and escape poverty.

 UN Secretary General Ban Ki-Moon

 Responsible financial services include education and Financial education enables economic empowerment.
 As a global financial institution, we see first-hand how important financial skills are to enable people to actively participate in the economy and society.
 Many young people aged 14–25 in developing countries are already economically active but without any basic education in the key tenets of finance.
 They are therefore not only less likely to maximize the benefits from their economic activity, but also risk making decisions that may result in debt and further poverty over time and into adulthood.